Determining the value of your business is crucial.

 - The stage of your business’s lifecycle

-An important approach to correctly valuing a business is to use a combination of valuation methods to obtain a more comprehensive and accurate picture of its worth.
+A necessary approach to accurately valuing a business is to utilize a combination of valuation methods.

-Step | Valuation Method | Formula/Logic | Example of a Manufacturing Business |
+Example of a Manufacturing Business |

-1. Gather Data | Market-Based Approach | Identify comparable businesses and gather data on their selling prices and financial metrics. | Research recent sales of similar manufacturing businesses in California.
-Gather data on sold prices of businesses, Gross Revenue, EBITDA, and relevant qualitative factors (e.g., equipment age, market share). |
+| 1.
+Gather Data | Market-Based Approach | Identify comparable businesses and gather data on their selling prices and financial metrics. | Research recent sales of similar manufacturing businesses in California.
+The data to gather includes sold business prices, Gross Revenue, and SDE or EBITDA. |

-2. Calculate Multiples | Market-Based Approach | Calculate valuation multiples for comparable businesses. | Calculate the EBITDA multiple for each comparable business (Selling Price / EBITDA). |
+| 2.
+Calculate Multiples | Market-Based Approach | Calculate valuation multiples for comparable businesses. | Calculate the EBITDA multiple for each comparable business (Selling Price / EBITDA). |

-3. Apply Multiple | Market-Based Approach | Apply the average or median multiple to your business’s financial metrics. | If the average EBITDA multiple for comparable businesses is 5x, and your business has an EBITDA of $200,000, your estimated value would be $1,000,000 (5 x $200,000). |
+| 3.
+Apply Multiple | Market-Based Approach | Apply the average or median multiple to your business’s financial metrics. | To be clearer, let’s use an example.
+Let’s say the average EBITDA multiple for comparable businesses is 5 times, or 5x.
+If the business has an EBITDA of $200,000, the business value is therefore $1,000,000.
+(5 x $200,000). |

-4. Adjust for Qualitative Factors | Market-Based Approach | Adjust the estimated value based on qualitative factors. | If your business has newer equipment and a stronger management team than the comparable businesses, you might adjust the estimated value upwards. |
+| 4.
+Adjust for Qualitative Factors | Market-Based Approach | Adjust the estimated value based on qualitative factors. | If your business has newer equipment and a stronger management team than comparable businesses, you may be able to increase the value of your business. |

-5. Consider Other Methods | Income-Based Approach, Asset-Based Approach | Consider using other valuation methods to get a more comprehensive picture if applicable. | You could also use the income-based approach to project future cash flows and discount them back to their present value or the asset-based approach to value the business’s tangible and intangible assets. |
+| 5.
+Consider Other Methods | Income-Based Approach, Asset-Based Approach | Consider using alternative valuation methods to obtain a more comprehensive picture, if applicable. | You could also use the income-based approach to project future cash flows and discount them back to their present value.
+Alternatively, the asset approach determines a value based on the business’s tangible and intangible assets. |

-6. Compare and Analyze | All Approaches | Compare the results of different valuation methods and analyze the strengths and weaknesses of each approach. | By considering the results of multiple methods, you can better understand the business’s value. |
+| 6.
+Compare and Analyze | All Approaches | Compare the results of different valuation methods and analyze the strengths and weaknesses of each approach. | By considering the results of multiple methods, you can gain a better understanding of the business’s value. |

-7. Seek Professional Advice | All Approaches | Consult with a qualified business broker for expert guidance and an objective valuation. | A business broker can provide valuable insights and ensure an accurate and fair valuation. |
+| 7.
+Seek Professional Advice | All Approaches | Consult with a qualified business broker for expert guidance and an objective valuation of your business. | A business broker can provide valuable insights and ensure an accurate and fair valuation of the business. |

 Looking for a business valuation?
 Click on Get A Free Business Valuation Quote.